-The Shakespeare Project is a collective of professional actors and creatives who are bringing quality Shakespeare productions to the South East.
-It was founded in 2019 by Artistic Director Peter Basham & Executive Producer Laurence Taylor.
-Using an ensemble of experienced classical actors, our aim is to bring Shakespeare’s plays to life, with superb storytelling being at the very heart of what we do.
+The Shakespeare Project - a new professional theatre company for the South East.
+Founded in 2019 by Actor / Manager Peter Basham & Executive Producer Laurence Taylor.
+Using an ensemble approach and experienced classical actors, we bring theatre to life -with superb storytelling being at the very heart of what we do.

 "The play's the thing..."